CfSOtago/GREENGridData/README.md

 ### Recommended approach

- * Install it from github, then
+ * Install it from github (so you know it works), then
  * Fork it from github, then
  * Edit it as you wish, then
  * Re-build & install it locally, then